 When a company gets into financial difficulties and is heading towards insolvency, the duty of the directors shifts from a primary duty to the company, to a primary duty to the creditors of that company.
 During this time, directors and sometimes others face a risk of being held personally liable for certain actions (or lack of action) if the company then goes into insolvent liquidation or administration.

 It is vital that directors are fully aware of their responsibilities and duties at times of insolvency, or on the cusp of insolvency, to avoid falling foul of these provisions.
-The personal financial consequences can be very severe if found guilty.
+The personal financial consequences can be very severe if a person is found guilty.

 One issue that often arises in circumstances where the company is in difficulties is when a company director is accused of either giving away assets or transferring them outside of the company for less than their real value, known in insolvency legislation as a ‘transaction at an undervalue’, or TUV.
 Here, our director disqualification solicitors explore how this might happen, and ways to avoid this.